-For the three months ended July 31, 2020, professional services and other revenues decreased by 3%, due to the decreased professional services and other revenues from our Other and SCM segments.
-This decrease was partially offset by an increase in professional services and other revenues from our IT Consulting segment.
-For the three months ended July 31, 2020, our Other segment's revenues decreased 20% due to a decrease in license fee sales when compared to the same period last year.
-For the three months ended July 31, 2020, our SCM segment's revenues decreased 17%, primarily due to a slower ramp up of implementation project work due to lower subscription and license fee sales in recent periods.
-For the three months ended July 31, 2020, our IT Consulting segment's revenues increased 15% when compared to the same period in the prior year due to a increase in project work from existing customers.
-We have observed that there is a tendency for services and other revenues, other than from IT Consulting, to lag changes in license and subscription revenues by one to three quarters, as new licenses and subscriptions in one quarter often involve implementation and consulting services in subsequent quarters, for which we recognize revenues only as we perform those services.
+For the three months ended July 31, 2021, professional services and other revenue decreased by 3%, due to the decreased professional services and other revenue from our IT Consulting segment.
+For the three months ended July 31, 2021, our IT Consulting segment's revenue decreased 11% when compared to the same period in the prior year due to a decrease in project work from existing customers.
+This decrease was partially offset by an increase in professional services and other revenue from our SCM and Other segments.
+For the three months ended July 31, 2021, our SCM segment's revenue increased 6%, primarily due to a higher ramp up of implementation project work due to an increase in subscription fees revenue in recent periods.
+For the three months ended July 31, 2021, our Other segment's revenue increased 2% due to an increase in license fee sales when compared to the same period last year.
+We have observed that there is a tendency for services and other revenue, other than from IT Consulting, to lag changes in license and subscription revenue by one to three quarters, as new licenses and subscriptions in one quarter often involve implementation and consulting services in subsequent quarters, for which we recognize revenue only as we perform those services.

-Maintenance Revenues
+Maintenance Revenue

 Three Months Ended July 31,

-2020 2019 % Change
+2021 2020 % Change

 (in thousands)

-Supply Chain Management \$ 10,011 \$ 10,691 (6)%
+Supply Chain Management \$ 9,151 \$ 10,011 (9)%

-Other 303 319 (5)%
+Other 311 303 3 %

-Total maintenance revenues \$ 10,314 \$ 11,010 (6)%
+Total maintenance revenue \$ 9,462 \$ 10,314 (8)%

-For the three months ended July 31, 2020, maintenance revenues decreased 6%, respectively when compared to the same period in the prior year.
-Our SCM maintenance revenue decreased 6% for the three months ended July 31, 2020, respectively, when compared to the same period last year due to normal customer attrition.
-The SCM segment accounted for 97% of total maintenance revenues for the three months ended July 31, 2020 and for the same periods in the prior year.

-Typically, our maintenance revenues have had a direct relationship to current and historic license fee revenues, since licenses are the source of maintenance customers.
+For the three months ended July 31, 2021, maintenance revenue decreased 8% when compared to the same period in the prior year.
+Our SCM maintenance revenue decreased 9% for the three months ended July 31, 2021, when compared to the same period last year due to a normal customer attrition rate of approximately 9%.
+The SCM segment accounted for 97% of total maintenance revenue for the three months ended July 31, 2021 and for the same periods in the prior year.
+Typically, our maintenance revenue have had a direct relationship to current and historic license fee revenue, since licenses are the source of maintenance customers.